sauradeep93/Reweighting-free-energies/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.20142456.svg)](https://doi.org/10.5281/zenodo.20142456)

-The Zenodo deposit contains four folders:
+The Zenodo deposit contains the following:

 - **`zeolite_structure/`** — CIF file of the studied Li⁺-in-zeolite system
 - **`umbrella_sampling_data/`** — MACE-MATPES US simulation output and pre-computed MACE-MP0 PMF
 - **`data_540000_frames/`** — source and target MLIP potential energies for 540,000 reweighting frames (10,000 frames × 54 windows), for 7 target MLIPs
 - **`data_parity_plots/`** — DFT and MLIP energies and forces for 1,100 structures used in parity plots
+- **`MACE-finetuned/`** - The finetuned MLIP developed in this work, along with the training data used.
+- **`MBAR_weights/`** - The MACE-MP0 unbiased MBAR weights obtained for the 540,000 downsampled frames

 ---